geometris/GeometrisIOS/README.md

 # Geometris IOS Resources

-# To install framework to your project
+# To install framework to your project from CocoaPods

 Add below into your Podfile on Xcode.